pytorch/torchdynamo/TROUBLESHOOTING.md

 Torchdynamo plans to support many common cases of dynamic tensor shapes, such as varying batch size or sequence length.
 It does not plan to support rank-dynamism.
 In the mean time, setting a specific cache limit can be used in coordination with bucketing techniques to achieve an acceptable number of recompilations for some dynamic models.

-## Debug/Profiling Tools

-### Recompilation Profiler
-The recompilation profiler collects information about the guard failures and graph breaks that occur when running your program.
-It ignores the current setting of `torchdynamo.config.cache_size_limit`, instead behaving as if `cache_size_limit = 1`, in order to capture the worst case behavior.

-If graph breaks are observed, the profiler report will list the reasons for each graph break.
-If recompilations of particular graphs are observed, The failing guards for each recompilation instance are listed separately.

 ```
 prof = torchdynamo.utils.CompilationProfiler()
 with torchdynamo.optimize(prof):